AIMO San Antonio team builds unit cohesion for critical mission

 |0

-This work, AIMO San Antonio team builds unit cohesion for critical mission [Image 6 of 6], by Debra Watts, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AIMO San Antonio team builds unit cohesion for critical mission, by Elizabeth Szoke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.